NativeScript/docs/content/ui/textfield.md

 hint: string = textField.hint
 ```

-Gets or sets the placeholder text for the component.
+Gets or sets the Placeholder text for the component.

 ---